cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 The encoding and compression has several components including: ASN.1 DER and base64 encoding are replaced with CBOR encoding, static fields are elided, and elliptic curve points are compressed.
 The X.509 fields and their CBOR encodings are listed below.
 Combining these different components reduces the certificate size significantly, which is not possible with general purpose compressions algorithms, see {{fig-table}}.

-CBOR certificates are defined in terms of RFC 7925 profiled X.509 certificates:
+CBOR certificates are defined in terms of {{rfc7925}} profiled X.509 certificates:

 * version.
 The 'version' field is known (fixed to v3), and is omitted in the CBOR encoding.